-It can be analytically shown that a BH, embedded in star-forming gas (having $\rho > \rho{\rm SF}$ ) governed by the Springel & Hernquist (2003) effective equation-of-state (§2), accreting via Eq.
-(1) has a mass growth time $t_g \propto 1/\alpha$ .
-The time $t_g$ is less than the Hubble time when $\alpha \ge 100$ .
-With a smaller $\alpha$ value, $t_g$ exceeds the Hubble time and then it is never possible to grow the BH to the observed masses.
-Following these arguments, we adopt the Bondi-Hoyle-Lyttleton formulation with a constant $\alpha = 100$ .
+Nevertheless despite the limitations, the Bondi model for BH accretion is widely used in galaxy-scale numerical studies, as we do in this work.
+The accretion rate estimated from the simulations must allow the BHs to grow from seed masses to that observable in the Universe today, within a few Gyrs or the Hubble time.
+It can be analytically shown that a BH, embedded in star-forming gas (having $\rho > \rho{\rm SF}$) governed by the Springel & Hernquist (2003) effective equation-of-state (§2), accreting via Eq.
+(1) has a mass growth time $t_g \propto 1/\alpha$.
+The time t_g is less than the Hubble time when $\alpha \geqslant 100$.
+With a smaller α value, t_g exceeds the Hubble time and then it is never possible to grow the BH to the observed masses.
+Following these arguments to mimic the appropriate growth of BHs in our simulations, we adopt the Bondi-Hoyle-Lyttleton formulation with a constant multiplicative factor $\alpha=100$.